python-websockets/websockets/docs/cheatsheet.rst

 * Create a client with :func:`~websockets.client.connect` which is similar to asyncio's :meth:`~asyncio.BaseEventLoop.create_connection`.

+  * On Python ≥ 3.5, you can also use it as an asynchronous context manager.

   * You may subclass :class:`~websockets.server.WebSocketClientProtocol` and
     pass it in the ``klass`` keyword argument for advanced customization.